reidac/buttons/slow_pi.md

 ### Leibniz's Series for Pi

-This algorithm feels like it makes better use of the floating-point capabilities of the button computer.
+This algorithm feels like it makes good use of the floating-point capabilities of the button computer.

 There is an infinite sum that (slowly) approaches the value of pi,